UMLCloudComputing/UMLCloudComputing.github.io/docs/tutorials/welcome.md

 ### Our Projects

 We work on a variety of projects that cover different aspects of cloud computing:
-- **UniPath.io**: A full-stack web application that helps users create, plan, and share their class schedules.
+- **UniPath.io**: A full-stack web application that helps users create, plan, and share their class schedules. 📆
 - **AWS Essentials**: Practical sessions on using AWS services for real-world applications.
 - **Docker Containerization**: Hands-on experience with Docker and containerization technologies.
+- **Rowdybot**: A practical discord bot that can provide general advising about UMass Lowell and it's curriculum. 🤖

 ## Get Involved